Looking for some Sailor Moon-themed spots in Japan?

 One you might not think to use is Japan’s Amazon.
 While shipping is usually prohibitively high internationally, if you see something you like, you can have it shipped to a nearby convenience store for pickup.

 And if you somehow can’t figure it out or your travel plans change, after a certain amount of time it’ll get sent back to Amazon from the convenience store and you’ll get a refund for the item.
-Find figures and t-shirts with all the convenience of an online store, pretty good if you can’t find the time to seek it out in person.
+Finding figures and t-shirts with all the convenience of an online store is actually pretty good if you can’t find the time to seek it out in person.

 Did I miss any Sailor Moon attractions around Tokyo?
 Tell me in the comments and I’ll add them in!

 Update: I regret to inform you of the closing of Sailor Moon Stage Show & Restaurant: Shining Moon due to Covid-19; they closed in August, unfortunately.